afonsopc/cub3d/README.md

 ### Desktop Version (Linux/macOS)

-To compile the native version of the game, ensure you have the necessary dependencies (SDL2) and run:
+To compile the native version of the game run:

 ```bash
 make
 ```

-To run the game, provide a map as an argument:
+To run the game, you can provide a map as an argument or not and it will open hub.cub:

 ```bash
 ./cub3d [path/to/map.cub]